Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn

-Our more interesting findings are on the Mn compound, whose magnetic phase diagram \cite{hall2022comparative} is still lacking a precise identification.
+Our new interesting findings are on the Mn compound, whose magnetic phase diagram \cite{hall2022comparative} is still lacking a precise identification.
 The three component NMR spectra are assigned to a minority \MfNS~inclusion and to two structural variations of the dominant \MNS~phase.

 A previous work \cite{hall2022comparative} has shown a partial occupation of the Mn $2b$ site in the very same samples used in this work.
-First principles simulations show that the additional Mn moment is slightly reduced (by $\sim$~2.5\%) and aligned antiparallel to its three neighbouring Mn 3c atoms.
+First principles simulations show that the additional Mn moment is slightly reduced (by $\sim$~2.5\%) and aligned antiparallel to its three neighbouring Mn $2c$ atoms.
 Its presence reflects on the neighbouring Mn atoms as well, by producing a similar reduction of their local magnetic moment, and it may be qualitatively justified by opposite signs of the on-site and transferred hyperfine couplings for the nn sites (Sec.\ref{sec:NMR-NQR}).
-The reduction compares reasonably well with the experimental ratio $({^{55}\nu}_{II}-{^{55}\nu}_{I} )/\overline{{^{55}\nu}} = 0.043$, thus assigning component I to the \Mn~nuclei with one nearest neighbor (nn) $2b$ site and component II to the less perturbed, more removed nuclei.
+The reduction compares reasonably well with the experimental ratio $({^{55}\nu}_{II}-{^{55}\nu}_{I} )/\overline{{^{55}\nu}} = 0.043$, thus assigning component I to the \Mn~nuclei with one nearest neighbor (nn) defect, a Mn in the $2b$ site, and component II to the less perturbed nuclei, more removed from the defect.
 A simple binomial simulation of the $2b,d$ Mn sites nn to $2c$, assuming the refined occupancies of Ref.~\cite{hall2022comparative} (0.85, 0.08 and 0.02 for Mn sites $2c$, $2b$, and $2d$ respectively) indicates that two main environments are most probable: those with no nn defects ($p=0.73$) and those with one nn defect of either $2b$ or $2d$ type ($p=0.24$).
-This supports our observation of two groups of resonances in single crystal \MNS~in Fig.~\ref{fig:Mn_NMR}.
+This supports our observation of two groups of resonances in single crystal \MNS~in Fig.~\ref{fig:Mn_hllab}.